 How it compares to Z-Library

-If your local library uses BorrowBox, pairing it with Libby can cover a huge chunk of what Z-Library used to provide, while staying firmly on the right side of copyright law.
+If your local library uses BorrowBox, pairing it with Libby can cover a huge chunk of what Z-Library used to provide—while staying on the right side of copyright law.

 Hoopla

-Hoopla is a versatile Z Library alternative that focuses on all kinds of digital media via your library: ebooks, audiobooks, comics, music, movies and TV.
-Instead of a limited copy model, many titles are available for instant checkout through a pay-per-use deal funded by your library.
+Hoopla is a versatile Z Library alternative that goes beyond books: ebooks, audiobooks, comics, music, movies and TV.
+Instead of a limited-copy model, many titles are available for instant checkout via arrangements funded by your library.

 Content focus